lukaszw92/Wantlist/readme.txt

 A tool to manage a music records wantilist.

-I am writing it mostly to train REST API.
+Main purpose of this project is to learn how to create and handle REST API.